MaltsevaYulia/keen-back-end/readme.md

 ## BackEnd for Keenethics

-Виконайте форк цього репозиторію

-### Встановлення залежностей
+This is a  server part fore REST-api based application for performing CRUD opeartions on database for a company that provides bicycle booking services

+Read more about client side https://github.com/MaltsevaYulia/keen-front-end

+Fork this repository

+## Stack

+- *Back-end*: Node.js / Express / Mongoose
+- *Database*: MongoDB

+### Installation of dependencies
 - `npm i`

-### Додйте необхідні ключі до .env:
+### Add the necessary keys to the .env:
-MONGO_URL=
+- MONGO_URL=
-PORT=
+- PORT=

-### Команди:
+### Available Scripts:

-- `npm start` &mdash; старт сервера в режимі production
+- `npm start` &mdash; server start in production mode
-- `npm run start:dev` &mdash; старт сервера в режимі розробки (development)
+- `npm run start:dev` &mdash; start the server in development mode
-- `npm run lint` &mdash; запустити виконання перевірки коду з eslint, необхідно виконувати перед кожним PR та виправляти всі помилки лінтера
+- `npm run lint` &mdash; run a code check run with eslint, must run before each PR and fix all linter errors
-- `npm lint:fix` &mdash; та ж перевірка лінтера, але з автоматичними виправленнями простих помилок
+- `npm lint:fix` &mdash; the same linter check, but with automatic fixes for simple errors